 Your Responsibility Code

-Observe the code listed below and share with other skiers and boarders the responsibility of a great winter recreation experience.
+Observe the code listed below and share with other skiers and riders the responsibility of a great winter recreation experience.

 - Always stay in control and be able to stop or avoid other people or objects.

 - People ahead of you have the right of way.
 It is your responsibility to avoid them.